Bayesian prediction of jumps in large panels of time series data: Abstract

 \section{Abstract}

-We take a new look at the problem of disentangling the volatility and jumps processes of stock daily returns.
+We take a new look at the problem of disentangling the volatility and jumps processes of daily stock returns.
 We first provide a computational framework for the univariate stochastic volatility model with Poisson-driven jumps that offers a competitive inference alternative to the existing tools.
 This methodology is then extended to a large set of stocks for which we assume that their unobserved jump intensities co-evolve in time through a dynamic factor model.
-A carefully designed sequential Monte Carlo algorithm provides out-of-sample evidence that our model outperforms, with respect to predictive Bayes factors, models that do not exploit the panel structure of stocks.
+To evaluate the proposed modelling approach we conduct out-of-sample forecasts and we compare the posterior predictive distributions obtained from the different models.
+We provide evidence that joint modelling of jumps improves the predictive ability of the stochastic volatility models.